Idriz4work/CS50W/README.md

 Introduction to client-side programming using JavaScript.
 Manipulating the DOM, handling events.

 ## Week 6: User Interfaces:
-More on JavaScript, AJAX for asynchronous communication
+More on JavaScript, AJAX for asynchronous communication, Introduction to React Framework

 ## Week 7:Testing, CI/CD:
 Writing tests for your code, continuous integration, and deployment.